Sadaf-Ambreen/Data-Wrangling/README.md

 Introduction

-Data wrangling is a critical step in preparing datasets for analysis, and handling duplicates plays a key role in ensuring data
+* Data wrangling is a critical step in preparing datasets for analysis, and handling duplicates plays a key role in ensuring data accuracy.

-accuracy.
-In this lab, you will focus on identifying and removing duplicate entries from your dataset.
+* Data wrangling is the process of cleaning, transforming, and organizing data to make it suitable for analysis.
+Finding and handling missing values is a crucial step in this process to ensure data accuracy and completeness.